efabrica-team/rector-composer/README.md

 # rector-composer

-Rules to allow manipulate composer.json
+Rules to allow to manipulate composer.json